stkchan/de-project-dbt/README.md

 ### 6️⃣ DBT Test
 _Ensure data quality and reliability across all Medallion layers._

-dbt allows you to define **data tests** that validate the integrity of your datasets.
+dbt allows us to define **data tests** that validate the integrity of our datasets.
 These tests can be:
 - **Generic tests** — predefined checks like `unique`, `not_null`, `accepted_values`.
 - **Custom tests** — user-defined SQL or macros for specific validation logic.